Rohitvish04/interview-questions/nodejs-interview-cheatsheet.md

 | Third-Party       | External packages        |
 | Custom            | Developer-defined        |

+---

+# How do you handle errors in Express?

+You use error‑handling middleware with four arguments (err, req, res, next).
+In async routes, you either use try/catch and call next(err) or use wrappers that pass errors to the central handler

+---
 # 6. What is REST API?

 REST is an architectural style for designing APIs using HTTP methods: